umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

 * A backup of your Umbraco 9 project database.

 :::note
-We strongly recommend having at least 2 environments on the Umbraco 9 project.
+We strongly recommend having at least 2 environments on your project.
 If something fails during the upgrade, the Development environment can be removed and added again to start over with the upgrade process.
 :::

 ## Step 1: Content Migration

-* Create a backup of the database from your Umbraco 9 project, see the [Database backups](https://our.umbraco.com/documentation/umbraco-cloud/Databases/Backups/) article or clone down the V9 project and take a backup of the local Database (Ensure to restore the content from your cloud environment).
+* Create a backup of the database from your project, see the [Database backups](https://our.umbraco.com/documentation/umbraco-cloud/Databases/Backups/) article or clone down the project and take a backup of the local Database (Ensure to restore the content from your cloud environment).

 * On the Cloud portal, go to the project that you wish to upgrade and navigate to **Settings** -> **Advanced**.
 Scroll down to **Runtime Settings** section and **Enable .NET 6 for your Umbraco 9 install** for each environment of your cloud project.

     ![Runtime Settings](images/Runtime-Settings.png)

-* Clone down the **Development** environment from the Umbraco 9 Cloud project, build and run the project locally and make sure to log in to the backoffice.
+* Clone down the **Development** environment from the Umbraco Cloud project, build and run the project locally and make sure to log in to the backoffice.

 ## Step 2: Upgrade the project locally using Visual Studio

-* Open your Umbraco 9 project in Visual Studio.
+* Open your project in Visual Studio.

 * Right-click your project solution in the **Solution Explorer** and select **Properties**.
     ![Solution Explorer](images/Solution-Explorer.png)